User registration

 Stateless registration

 type and is not stored in the user's device.
 This makes it possible to implement support for App2App authentication towards external identity schemas that do not allow you to make derived identities (like DigiD) in a custom registration script.
-This means the app will be registered just in time each times a user selects the custom registration method.
+This means the app is registered just in time each times a user selects the stateless registration method.

-Stateless registration flow works the same as the other custom registration flows except the following:
+Stateless registration flow works the same as the other custom registration flows, with the following exceptions:

-- PIN creation is not triggered, which means no PIN for the user session.
+PIN creation is not triggered, which means there is no PIN for the user session.

-- User profile is not stored, which results in limited SDK capabilities, like mobile authentication, implicit authentication, changing PIN is not possible.
+The user profile is not stored, which results in limited SDK capabilities, like mobile authentication, implicit authentication, and changing the PIN are not possible.

-- Refresh token is not stored, which means that once expired, it cannot refresh itself anymore and user needs to register again.
+The refresh token is not stored, which means that when it expires, it cannot refresh itself anymore and the user needs to register again.

 To implement stateless registration:

-- To use stateless registration, first you need to add a custom identity provider.
+To use stateless registration, first you need to add an identity provider.

 registerStatelessUser